helgihaf/DnDSurvival/README.md

 * Stabilizing only - no hit points are restored.
   * Successful Wisdom (Medicine) check.
   * Healer's Kit - no proficiency required.

+# Hiding
+## Why hide?
+* Opponents have disadvantage on attack roll
+* You gain advantage on attack roll.
+* Many spells cannot target you
+* You can move without being seen or heard at 2/3 speed
+## Mechanics
+* Dexterity (Stealth) check against Wisdom (Perception) of those actively searching, passive perception for others.
+* Disadvantage on Wisdom (Perception) if environment is lightly obscured.
+## When can you hide?
+* When an enemy cannot clearly see you.
+You can always hide when you are invisible.
+## Invisible = Hide?
+* No. Invisiblity refers only to sight.
+Hiding applies to sight, hearing and movement.

 # Homebrew and other sources